Anemia During Pregnancy

 Most prenatal vitamins contain iron to help replenish the lost iron stores.
 It is vital that you take a supplement that contains iron daily as it is poorly absorbed through the gastrointestinal tract.
 Unfortunately there may be side effects to taking iron supplements, most common is constipation but can also cause vomiting and nausea and an upset stomach.

-Sickle-cell anemia your body basically produces red blood cells which are abnormal and this causes the red blood cells to block the blood vessel.
+In sickle-cell anemia your body basically produces red blood cells which are abnormal and this causes the red blood cells to block the blood vessel.
 This could in turn be passed on to your baby.

 Women who have sickle-cell anemia pyelonephritis and bacteria in her urine during her pregnancy.
 Sickle-cell anemia is easily picked up by means of a blood test and there are various ways to treat it.